ekholme/brain/content/FlexCreek Running Notes.md

 ## Link to Github Repo
 [FlexCreek Github Repo](https://github.com/ekholme/flexcreek)

+## 2025-01-31 Update

+I finally got a handler set up for creating a movement (`handleApiCreateMovement`), and I did an ad-hoc test (aka I started the server and ran a POST request to that route), and it seemed to work.

+The next step is to test the sqlite functionality, which I started doing in `sqlite/movement_test.go`.
+I have historically ignored testing my go code, so this might be slow-ish learning.
 ## 2025-01-27 Update

 I didn't have very much time today to work, and I had to do some searching on how to handle writing a record given the database schema.
 But I think I have a reasonable approach for `CreateMovement` now.
 I haven't tested it yet, so writing a handler and checking the functionality will be the next step.